April 18, 2026

 Your website goes down at 9am on a Tuesday.
 When does your team find out?

-For most businesses without active monitoring, the answer is: hours later, when a client emails to say they tried to reach you and got an error.
-Or when the sales team notices that inbound form submissions have stopped.
-Or — in the worst case — when someone notices the next day.
+For most businesses without active monitoring, the answer is: hours later.
+When a client emails to say they tried to reach you and got an error.
+When the sales team notices that inbound form submissions have stopped.
+Or — in the worst case — when someone checks the next morning.

 The 6-Hour Downtime Cost Model

-Let's use conservative numbers.
+Conservative numbers.
 A business website generates 500 unique visitors per day.
-Of those, 2% complete a contact form — 10 leads per day, or roughly £500 in lead value at £50 per lead (conservative for most B2B services).
+Of those, 2% complete a contact form — 10 leads per day, roughly £500 in lead value at £50 per lead (a conservative figure for most B2B services).

 But the direct lead loss is the smallest part of the cost.